skwp/git-workflows-book/README.md

 You can [learn more about interactive rebasing at git-scm.com](http://book.git-scm.com/4\_interactive\_rebasing.html)

 With git, you've got the entire codebase history in your hands.
 Did you ever want to go back to yesterday's state, or last week before you broke a particular feature?
 Git makes it not only easy, but very fast.
-Let's look at a couple usecases.
+Let's look at a couple use cases.

 ## Chapter 3 - Time Traveling for Fun and Profit